apache/horaedb-docs/docs/src/wal_on_kafka.md

  │          ......              │
  └──────────────────────────────┘
 ```
 + Recovering from logs.
-After recovering from snapshot, we can continue to recover by scanning logs in data topicfrom the Kafka high watermark when it is taken, and obviously that avoid scanning the whole data topic.
+After recovering from snapshot, we can continue to recover by scanning logs in data topic from the Kafka high watermark when it is taken, and obviously that avoid scanning the whole data topic.
 Let's see the example:
 ```text
 ┌────────────────────────────────────┐
 │                                    │